- John McMillanAlabama Treasurer

 - Steve McCoyGeorgia Treasurer

-Steve McCoy has served as State Treasurer since November 2011.
-The Treasurer serves as cash management officer for the State on behalf of the State Depository Board responsible for managing $16 billion of State and local government investments; approval of banking services for state agencies; oversight of the State’s 529 college savings plan; and managing the State’s program for accepting electronic payments.
-McCoy serves on boards of the Georgia Financing and Investment Commission, the State Depository Board, the State Properties Commission, the Georgia Building Authority, the Georgia Higher Education Savings Plan, and the State’s nine pension funds including serving as chairman of the Georgia Employees’ Retirement System.
+Steve McCoy served as State Treasurer from November 2011 until May 2019.
+He was named interim Treasurer again in July 2020 after Lynne Riley was appointed President of the Georgia Student Finance Commission.
+The Treasurer served as the cash management officer for the State on behalf of the State Depository Board responsible for managing $16 billion of State and local government investments; approval of banking services for state agencies; oversight of the State’s 529 college savings plan; and managing the State’s program for accepting electronic payments.
+McCoy served on boards of the Georgia Financing and Investment Commission, the State Depository Board, the State Properties Commission, the Georgia Building Authority, the Georgia Higher Education Savings Plan, and the State’s nine pension funds including having served as chairman of the Georgia Employees’ Retirement System.
 McCoy previously has served as the Deputy State Treasurer & Chief Investment Officer and also as State Treasurer from 1993-1997.
 McCoy has extensive private sector experience in public finance and investments including managing an SEC registered investment advisory firm from 1997-2010 and as an investment banker from 1981- 1993 with his last position as Managing Director of Lehman Brothers’ Public Finance Division.
+McCoy continues to serve the state of Georgia as the Chief Investment Officer.
 Mr. McCoy earned a BBA in Finance from the University of Georgia and an MBA from Georgia State University.
 He has served on the boards of several charitable foundations and is an active member of the Church of the Apostles in Atlanta.
 McCoy and his wife have been married 37 years and have two children.

 - Julie EllsworthIdaho Treasurer